Mikaela-G/Reddit_Toxicounter/README.md

 # Project Page Template (Header)
 # put in hyperlinks later
 ## Abstract
-This project seeks to classify the toxicity of Reddit discourse through the use of machine learning models.
+This project seeks to classify speech toxicity through the use of machine learning models.
 Our toxicity ratings are derived from the Perspective API and our models were built in Python with the aid of libraries such as scikit-learn and Keras.
-We gathered [insert start year and end year] years worth of AskReddit comments from pushshift.io and store it in SQLite3 databases. [insert stuff about visualizations here].
+We gathered [insert number of years] years worth of AskReddit comments from pushshift.io and store it in SQLite3 databases. [insert stuff about visualizations here].

 ## Contributors
 * Mikaela Guerrero